gmarin13/MIAMI/doc/README.txt

 miamicfg:  is another CFG profiler, however, it uses a purely dynamic
            approach to discover the control flow graph of executed routines.
-           It can be more resilient in the presence of codes that employ anti reverse engineering techniques.
-However, MIAMI is not targeted at such codes and one disadvantage of miamicfg is that the CFGs it produces may vary greatly from run to run when different inputs are used. miamicfg is maintained for backward compatibility, but it is deprecated in favor of cfgprof.
+           It can be more resilient in the presence of anti reverse engineering techniques.
+However, MIAMI is not targeted at such codes and one disadvantage of miamicfg is that it produces CFGs that may vary substantially from run to run when different inputs are used. miamicfg is maintained for backward compatibility, but it is deprecated in favor of cfgprof.

 cachesim:  is a typical LRU cache simulator with user defined line size,
            associativity and cache size.
-It is an old tool, not quite integrated with the rest of the MIAMI toolkit.
+It is an old tool, not integrated with the rest of the MIAMI toolkit, but it can be useful to get a measure of conflict misses.

 Using the tools
 ---------------

-Each tool is executed separately.
-After compiling the tools, see the INSTALL file in the MIAMI root folder, you can either add the MIAMI bin/ directory to your path, or specify the path to each tool when executing it.
+See the INSTALL file in the MIAMI root folder for building instructions.
+Add the MIAMI bin/ directory to your path or specify the full path when executing a tool.

+The general format for executing any of the dynamic profilers is:
-Ex: <path_to_MIAMI>/bin/cfgprof [tool_args] -- <application> [app_args]
+$ <path_to_MIAMI>/bin/cfgprof [tool_args] -- <application> [app_args]

+The double dash "--" is required.
+It separates the wrapper options from the target application and its parameters.

+To profile an MPI application, place the wrapper in the position where you would normally specify your application binary, that is, after the mpirun
+command:
+$ mpirun -np 16 <MAMI_ROOT>/bin/cfgprof [tool_args] -- <application> [app_args]

 The output of the CFG profiler is needed for all the analyses performed by MIAMI.

-'memreuse' is needed only if you want to understand how data is reused, and to collect memory reuse distance profiles.
+'memreuse' is needed if you want to understand how data is reused.

-'streamsim' is needed only if you want to understand streaming behavior.
+'streamsim' is needed if you want to understand streaming behavior in your application.

 All the dynamic profilers support multi-threaded applications.
 They automatically collect and save profile data separately for each thread.
 The post-processing tool, miami, is executed offline.
 Thus, it does not need explicit support for multi-threaded applications.
-A user must specify which output profile files to pass to the post-processing tool.
+A user will specify which output profile files, correspondig to one of the threads, to pass to the post-processing tool.

 Getting basic help
 ------------------